Clubs + Organizations

 Intended to inspire and educate, it is our goal to get students engaged in their interests outside of the classroom.
 Student Life offers students fun and unique activities, clubs, and organizations to promote lifelong learning and lasting relationships in an inclusive environment.
 Whether social, professional, cultural, or educational, Student Life is here to assist you in getting involved in life on campus.

-RMCAD also has a variety of student clubs, supported by the Student Government Association and Student Life and representing various interests, such as performance, culture, design, gaming, and other creative opportunities.
+RMCAD also has a variety of student clubs, supported by the Student Leadership Alliance and Student Life and representing various interests, such as performance, culture, design, gaming, and other creative opportunities.

 RMCAD student club members sitting around a table